CHILDLINE: 0800 11 11

 Homophobic, Biphobic and Transphopic Bullying

-Mrs Sears attended a course (‘Diversity Role Models’ www.brook.org.uk) and staff have taken part in training.
-This will be revisited in spring 2018.
+Mrs Sears attended a course (‘Diversity Role Models’ www.brook.org.uk) and staff have taken part in training as part of the annual safeguarding update.
 The key aim of the training is for staff to be able to identify HBT bullying, who is affected by it and what impact it has.

 In our school we treat everyone with respect and all prejudiced language is challenged.